T. S. Fernando

-Justice Thusew Samuel Fernando, CBE, QC (born 5 August 1906) was a Sri Lankan lawyer and judge.
+Thusew Samuel Fernando, CBE, QC (born 5 August 1906) was a Sri Lankan lawyer and judge.
 He was a Puisne Justice of the Supreme Court of Ceylon and Solicitor General of Ceylon.

 Education

 Fernando was educated at the Royal College, Colombo and at the University of London where he gained an LL.B. degree.
 He was called to the bar as a barrister from the Lincoln's Inn.
 On his return to Ceylon, he was called to the bar as an advocate on 17 November 1931 and started his legal practice in the unofficial bar.

 Legal career

 He joined the Attorney General's Department on 5 June 1938 when he was appointed a Crown Counsel, having acted as a Crown Counsel on several occasions between August 1936 to June 1938.
 He served on several occasions as an acting Senior Crown Counsel, before he was promoted to Senior Crown Counsel on 28 September 1949.
 He was appointed Acting Solicitor General on 29 August 1952 and confirmed as Solicitor General of Ceylon on 10 August 1953.
 He was appointed a Queen's Counsel in 1953 and a Commander of the Order of the British Empire (CBE) in the 1955 New Year Honours.